 What will my period feel like?

 Your period feels like liquid flowing slowly, with starts and stops, out of your vagina.
 This is exactly what happens during your period.
-Although it may seem like a lot of blood, only a small amount is released at a time.
-It's normal to see small clots of blood from your vagina on the toilet paper after you pass urine.
+Although it may seem like a lot of blood, only a small amount is really released at a time.
+It’s normal to see small clots of blood from your vagina on the toilet paper after you urinate.

 What if I haven’t had my period yet?

-It's normal to get your period as early as 9 years old or as late as 15 years old.
-This is a big time range and it's hard to be one of the first or one of the last.
+It’s normal to get your period as early as 9 years old or as late as 15 years old.
+This is a big time range and it’s hard to be one of the first or one of the last.
 Girls who are active in sports or are very thin may not get their period until a later age.
 Losing weight while you are in your growth spurt can also delay your periods.
-Talk to your parent or your health care provider (HCP) about your worries and concerns.
-If you haven't gotten your period by the time you are 15 OR if you started your breast development more than three years ago and haven't gotten your period, get a check-up with your healthcare provider just to make sure everything is okay.
-Your HCP sees many girls who develop late, so don't be embarrassed to ask.
-Your HCP may do a genital exam and check to see if your hymen (a thin piece of tissue that partially blocks the entrance to the vagina) is open.
-Some girls are born with an "imperforate hymen," which means that the hymen doesn't have an opening, and blood cannot leave the vagina.
-Some girls are also born without a vagina and/or uterus (MRKH), so they don't get their period for this reason.
-Other girls may have a hormone imbalance, low weight, or stress.
-It's a good idea to get regular check-ups during puberty just to make sure that everything is okay.
+Talk to your parent or your healthcare provider about your worries and concerns.
+If you haven’t gotten your period by the time you are 15 OR if you started your breast development more than three years ago and haven’t gotten your period, get a check-up with your healthcare provider just to make sure everything is okay.
+Your healthcare provider sees many girls who develop late, so don’t be embarrassed to ask.
+Your healthcare provider may do a genital exam and check to see if your hymen (a thin piece of tissue that partially blocks the entrance to your vagina) is open.
+Some girls are born with an “imperforate hymen,” which means that your hymen doesn’t have an opening, and blood cannot leave the vagina.
+Some girls are also born without a vagina and/or uterus (MRKH), so they don’t get their period for this reason.
+It’s a good idea to get regular check-ups during puberty just to make sure that everything is okay.

 How often should I get my period?